OwlBoard/OwlBoard/README.md

    git clone --recursive https://github.com/OwlBoard/OwlBoard.git
    ```

-   Or if you already cloned the repository, initialize the submodules:
+   If you already cloned the repository, go to the cloned folder and initialize the submodules:
    ```bash
    git submodule update --init --recursive
    ```